clicon/clixon/CONTRIBUTING.md

 - [CI on other platforms](https://github.com/clicon/clixon/tree/master/test/cicd).
 Other platforms include x86-64, 32-bit i686, and armv71
 - [Coverage tests](https://app.codecov.io/gh/clicon/clixon)
 - [Fuzzing](https://github.com/clicon/clixon/tree/master/test/fuzz) Fuzzing are run occasionally using AFL

+## Optimization

+Optimizating Clixon code should be based on an observable improvement of measurements of cycles or memory usage.

+Usually, new clixon code starts out with functional compliance with appropriate regression tests.

+Therafter "non-functional" analysis, including performance tests can be made.
+Performance improvements should be based on specific usecase and actual measurement.
+The benefit of an optimization should be larger than a potential increase of complexity.